 solution, we can provide a simple, inexpensive, but dependable solution from our

 partner and we will help you install and configure it.

 How does LOGbinder for SQL Server integrate with my current log management solution?

 With LOGbinder, any log management solution that supports Windows event logs, text

 files or syslog can now collect, monitor, archive, and report on SQL Server audit

 log activity.
 Also, see next Q&A.

-Which output formats does LOGbinder SQL currently support?
+Which output formats does LOGbinder for SQL Server currently support?